-Entertainment industry has questions to answer after Brand allegations - Cleverly
+Russell Brand allegations mean entertainment industry has questions to answer - Cleverly

 The Sunday Times reported that Alice later went to work for Channel 4 and raised concerns about his behaviour with the broadcaster in 2013 or 14.

-The paper also said TV researchers and runners who worked on Channel 4 shows alleged that Brand would get staff to approach young female audience members, some of whom later contacted them in tears after feeling they had been treated poorly by Brand.
+The paper also said TV researchers and runners working on Channel 4 shows alleged that Brand would get staff to approach young female audience members, some of whom were later upset by how they felt they had been treated by Brand.

-One researcher said Brand's alleged behaviour was reported to managers at production company Endemol, which made programmes for Channel 4.
+One researcher said Brand's alleged behaviour was reported to production company Endemol, which made programmes for Channel 4.
 The company told the paper it could find no record of problems being raised formally or discussed.

-"We are determined to understand the full nature of what went on.
-We have carried out extensive document searches and have found no evidence to suggest the alleged incidents were brought to the attention of Channel 4."
+A spokesman said it was "determined to understand the full nature of what went on" and had "found no evidence to suggest the alleged incidents were brought to the attention of Channel 4".

 The relationship with the 16-year-old is alleged to have taken place at a time when Brand was working as a presenter on BBC Radio 6 Music.

-It is also alleged Brand would undress in the studio while working on the show.
-Dispatches also said Brand made a series of sexual remarks on air about a newsreader, which he later implied he had been told by BBC production staff to apologise for.
+It is also alleged that Brand would undress in the studio while working on the show.
+Dispatches also said Brand made sexual remarks on air about a newsreader, which he later implied he had been told by BBC production staff to apologise for.

 The Times added sources had told the newspaper that a complaint was made to BBC management about an "alarming display of aggression and disrespect" from Brand.